-The Department’s established research excellence span a wide range of mental health disorders and physical health problems, including anxiety disorders, trauma, somatoform disorders, pain, psychosis, depression, antisocial personality, disorders in childhood and adolescence, emotion and personality, and neurodegeneration.
-In physical health, we work at the interface between physical health and mental health and wellbeing, focusing on the development and evaluation of new psychological treatments and on understanding the mechanisms that maintain psychological distress.
-Much of our past work has informed UK national treatment guidelines in mental and physical health.
+The Department’s established excellence in applied and translational research includes a wide range of mental health disorders, including anxiety disorders, trauma, somatoform disorders, pain, psychosis, depression, antisocial personality, disorders in childhood and adolescence, emotion and personality, and neurodegeneration.
+In addition, a great deal of our work relates to physical health, including the interface between physical health and mental health and wellbeing, focusing on the development and evaluation of new psychological treatments and on understanding the mechanisms that maintain psychological distress.
+Our past work has informed many UK national treatment guidelines in mental and physical health.

-The breadth of research expertise has broadened considerably in the last five years, with the recruitment of cognitive and social psychologists whose interests intersect with and extend our existing profile in translational and applied research.
+The breadth of research expertise has increased considerably in the last few years, with the recruitment of cognitive and social psychologists whose interests in fundamental psychological sciences intersect with and extend our existing profile in translational and applied research.

 Link to Department of Psychology webpage: http://www.kcl.ac.uk/ioppn/depts/psychology/index.aspx